Zhizdra (river)

-The Zhizdra (Жиздра) is a river in Kaluga Oblast in Russia, Oka's left tributary.
+The Zhizdra (Жиздра) is a river in Kaluga Oblast in Russia, a left tributary of the Oka.
 The length of the river is 223 km.
 The area of its basin is 9170 km2.
 The Zhizdra freezes up in late November and stays icebound until early April.
 Its main tributaries are the Resseta, Vytebet, and Seryona.
 The towns of Kozelsk and Zhizdra are located on the shores of the Zhizdra.
 The name is of Lithuanian origin.
 In Lithuanian, žizdras means 'thick sand, gravel'.

 The lower course of the Zhizdra is located in Ugra National Park.